ironmeld/doubleback/README.md

 ```

 To avoid memory allocation and threading complications a small memory buffer must be passed to the API.
 The buffer pointer is returned back for convenience.

-# Benchmarks

-The "ergonomic magic" of "0.3" instead of ".299999999..." is awesome, but at what performance cost compared to printf %g?

-The benchmark Adams provided for Ryū "shortest" is against Google's double_conversion (Grisu3).
-We provide new benchmarks at the bottom of this page for Doubleback/Ryū dfmt vs snprintf %g vs Ryū shortest.

 # Why not DragonBox or other?